jeromew21/AI-free-rules/README.md

 they make you profoundly stupider.

 # Definitions
+- AI Chat
+  - Examples: claude.ai, chatgpt.com
+  - Lets you type a prompt and/or paste text/artifacts.
+  - Doesn't necessarily have context for your project.

 - AI Agents
+  - Examples: Claude Code, Codex
   - Sees your code on disk and can automatically make changes.
-  - Examples: Claude Code, Codex
-  - AI Agents are stronger than AI Chat, so if something is allowed for an AI agent, a fortiori it is allowed for AI Chat.
+  - AI Agents are stronger than AI Chat, so if something is allowed for an AI agent, is allowed _a fortiori_ for AI Chat.

-- AI Chat
-  - claude.ai, chatgpt.com, etc.

 - Library
   - A self contained repository with minimal dependencies that encapsulates a single responsibility.